dragon-dune/dragon-dune/README.md

         have passed or formed an alliance.
     -   The dragon marker does NOT go to the Red Dragons location.
 The dragon marker is only moved on the Dragon Round.

-5. Reveal another Event Card and place it place it the top of the discard pile.
+3. Two gold are placed on the location corresponding to the second revealed card, unless the dragon marker is at that location.
+The second card revealed is then placed on the Event Discard pile.

-6. Gold is placed on that location, in the amount indicated by that location, unless the dragon marker is present.
-If the dragon marker is at that location, then no gold is placed this turn.
+4. The amount of gold indicated on the board is placed on the location corresponding to the first card revealed, unless the dragon marker is at that location.
+The first card revealed is then placed on the Event Discard pile.

 ![](art/card-pickup.png)